-- Learners will have to purchase an A3 sketchbook at an approximate cost of £5.00 for their Year 9 coursework. - Learners will be expected to have a memory stick, which they will use in Years 10 and 11. - Learners will be expected to print off colour images of art work for their research into artists. - Learners will be expected have basic art equipment to use at home, such as water colours, colour pencils, chalk pastels.
-A learner art pack can be purchased through school at an approximate cost of £23.00.
-This equipment will be needed for Years 10 and 11.
+- Learners will have to purchase an A3 sketchbook at an approximate cost of £5.00 for their Year 10 coursework. - Learners will be expected to have a memory stick.
+This should have been bought for Year 9. - Learners will be expected to print off colour images of art work for their research into artists. - Learners will be expected have basic art equipment to use at home, such as water colours, colour pencils, chalk pastels.
+These should have been bought for Year 9.
+Art packs can be bought from school at an approximate cost of £23.00